About This Drug

 - Blood sugar levels may change.
 If you have diabetes, changes may need to be made to your diabetes medication.

-- Bone marrow depression.
-This drug may cause a decrease in white blood cells.
+- This drug may cause a decrease in white blood cells.
 This may increase your risk of infection.

 - This drug can very rarely cause a severe skin reaction.
 Symptoms include fever and rash or swelling.
 Contact your medical team right away if you have these symptoms.

-- This drug may cause unusual thinking or altar your decision making.
+- This drug may cause unusual thinking or alter your decision making.

 - Seizure.
 This is very rare in smaller doses of olanzapine.
 Common symptoms of a seizure can include confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
 There are other less common symptoms of seizures.
 If you or your family member suspects you are having a seizure, call 911 right away.